Welcome to my website

 Forthcoming exhibitions:

 During 2025, I exhibited my pottery at markets across seven locations: Knowl Hill, Berks (3-5 May), St Albans (12-14 Sept), Teddington (26 Oct), West Drayton (16 Nov), Ickenham (5 Dec), Harmondsworth (7 Dec) and Northwood (13 Dec).
-During 2026, I would expect to be participating at the same locations but on slightly different dates, and hopefully with some additional events.
+I would expect to be participating at the same locations in 2026, but on slightly different dates, and perhaps with additional events.

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.